michaelknigge/spf-editor/README.md

 ### Silent installation
 The installer supports silent (unattended) installations.
 See [InnoSetup Setup Command Line Parameters](https://jrsoftware.org/ishelp/index.php?topic=setupcmdline) for details.
-A desktop icon can be created by enabling the task *desktopicon* and the included font [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) by enabling the task *fonts*.
+A desktop icon can be created by enabling the task *desktopicon* and the included font [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) can be installed by enabling the task *fonts*.
 A silent installation for all users that also creates a desktop icon and installs the fonts can be invoked with

 ```